 Azure Pipelines | TFS 2018 | TFS 2017 | TFS 2015

 Build and release pipelines are called definitions in TFS 2018 and in older versions.
 Service connections are called service endpoints in TFS 2018 and in older versions.

-Here we'll show you how to set up continuous deployment of your ASP.NET app to an Azure cloud service using Release Management.
-Continuous deployment means starting an automated deployment process whenever a new successful build is available.
+Here we'll show you how to set up continuous deployment of your ASP.NET app to an Azure Cloud Service using Release Management.
+Continuous deployment means starting an automated deployment pipeline whenever a new successful build is available.

 Get set up

 Before you begin, you'll need a CI build that publishes your Cloud Service package.
 To set up CI, see:

 An Azure blob storage container is required for deploying to Azure cloud services.
 Carry out the following steps in the Azure portal to create one.